OBJECTS in a DIMENSION

 Self Portrait and the Edge of the World

-Written in Tobe’s sketchbook underneath this drawing are these words: “Standing before the vast Great Nothing, the beauty of this world shines; now I begin to fathom its mystery.”
+Written in Tobe’s sketchbook underneath this drawing are these words: “Standing before the vast Great Nothing, the beauty of this world shines; its mystery deepens.”

 from Chapter One: